kalyancn4u/kalyancn4u.github.io/_posts/2025-12-06-emotional-intelligence-self-mastery-notes.md

 There is **nothing noble** about:

 - shrinking yourself to make others feel big
 - being exhausted, drained, and emotionally bankrupt just to be “easy to love”

 You were **not** put here to be liked.
 You were put here to become:

 - whole
 - strong
 - self-governed
 - someone whose life reflects **self-worth**, not fear

-This is the turning point.
+This is the turning point: from over-pleasing others to living with *self-respect* **and** more honest, mutual relationships.

 ---